achen719/achen719.github.io/_posts/2021-02-10-Predicting-Postseason-Success.md

 #### How to interpret the scatterplots

 * The *size* of the bubbles represent the number of wins and the *color* represents the normalized unadjusted and matchup-adjusted point differentials.
-* For offensive rating, the higher the better and for defensive rating, the lower the better, which means that the further from the dotted $y = x$ line the higher the team's net rating.
+* For offensive rating, the higher the better and for defensive rating, the lower the better, which means that the further from the dotted \\(y = x\\) line the higher the team's net rating.

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plotly.com/~achen719/55.embed" height="525" width="100%"></iframe>